vvvvpm/vpm/README.md

 __`<name>*`__ will also serve as the default folder name and vpm will also determine if an earlier installment is already in the packs folder based on this name (... too, see aliases)

 __`<aliases>`__ is a list of possible alternative foldernames might containing current pack in vvvv's packs folder separated with commas. vpm checks if pack is already installed based on the name and aliases if any is specified.

+__`<license>`__ is a an url pointing to possibly a license agreement but it can be also used for allowing users to actually buy payed contributions.
+Contents of this url will be displayed on the EULA screen.

 __`<source>`__ It may specify a git repository which vpm will clone in its temporary folder.
 Otherwise the installation script have to take care of fetching pack data from the internet too.
 It is optional and it is rather recommended to use the GitClone method in the installation script.